List-based signing with Secure Exchanges in Outlook

 Step 5 – Define the signature areas and send

-Click on " Define signature areas" , then define the area(s) that will need to be filled in by the signatories.
+2. Position the areas to be filled in by the signatories.

-Secure Exchanges will automatically send the document to each signer listed in the CSV file.
+Secure Exchanges will automatically send the document to each signer contained in the CSV file.

 • Related Articles

-• Sign a document in Microsoft Outlook using Secure Exchanges
+• How do I get a document signed in Microsoft Outlook using Secure Exchanges?

 Secure Exchanges offers several configurable settings directly within Outlook to tailor the security level, sending behavior, and signature management to your needs.
 This article explains each settings tab , specifying its purpose and how to use it. ...

-• Retrieve confidential information via a secure envelope from Microsoft Outlook
+• How do I retrieve confidential information via a secure envelope from Microsoft Outlook?

 Secure Exchanges secure envelopes allow you to retrieve confidential information from recipients who do not use Secure Exchanges.
 This enables your contacts to securely send you sensitive documents without requiring a license.
 What are secure ...